 I spend my days as a health writer and editor, with a focus on consumer Web articles and blog posts.
 As a freelance writer and editor, I enjoy health, lifestyle, and style topics, and I’ve covered everything from restaurants to real estate.
 I even contributed to U.S. News & World Report’s first ebook How to Live to 100.

 I was formerly the senior editor of Capitol File magazine, where I managed print and online projects and served as deputy to the editor-in-chief.
-This work included planning, editing, reporting, and writing engaging content for all magazine sections and the Web; booking and interviewing celebrities and notables; and representing the magazine at events and for media interviews, including (super fun) appearances on Fox News Channel and Fox 5 News.
+This work included planning, editing, reporting, and writing engaging content for all magazine sections and the Web; booking and interviewing celebrities and notables; and representing the magazine at events and for media interviews, including (quite memorable) appearances on Fox News Channel and Fox 5 News.
+Yep, it was busy.

 Before that I was senior associate editor of AARP The Magazine, the largest circulation magazine in the world with 35 million readers.
 There, I supervised editorial and social media projects on deadline.
 I also represented the magazine on editorial panels, including two at the 2012 conference of the American Society of Journalists and Authors, and (again) served as a source for media interviews.
 For instance, my reporting on “elf ears” inspired a segment on Good Morning America and an ABC News article.
 (Go ahead and click.
 It’s okay!)